 If team members need to present a report or show new information to their colleagues, the ability to share and annotate information on-screen, in real time, is an incredibly handy feature of the HD video conference.

-Most employees know all too well how switching between multiple platforms for collaboration drains focus and hinders productivity.
+Most employees know all too well how switching between multiple platforms for collaboration drains focus, hinders productivity, and makes it hard to stay organized.
 Redbooth merges online meetings with its project management and business chat features to let users do everything in a single place.
 Up to 25 screens can participate in a video conference all at once, eliminating the need to use separate tools like Skype or other similar products to connect remote teams.

 HD conferences are visually optimized to feel like face-to-face meetings.